shauntanwj/shauntanwj/README.md

 ## 🚀 About Me
 I'm a computer science graduate from Monash University Malaysia.
 I'm passionate about software development and eager to kickstart my career in this exciting field.
 This repository serves as a brief introduction to who I am, my skills, and the projects I've worked on during my academic journey.

-Feel free to explore my repositories, projects, and contributions to get a sense of my abilities, interests, and coding style.
+Feel free to explore my repositories, projects, contributions and organizations that I'm in to get a sense of my abilities, interests, and coding style.
 I'm open to collaborating, learning from others, and contributing to innovative projects.

 ## 🛠 Skills
 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)